Peter Mandelson: Political activities and views

 After the 2020 Labour leadership election resulted in Keir Starmer becoming the party leader, it was reported the following year that Mandelson had been advising Starmer on moving the party beyond Corbyn's leadership and broadening its electoral appeal.
-In 2023, Mandelson was one of the regular guests of the weekly podcast How To Win An Election from The Times, presented by Matt Chorley and alongside Polly Mackenzie and Danny Finkelstein.
-With a history of involvement in Labour campaigns stretching back to the 1987 general election, Mandelson wrote in a 2022 foreword that he expected the next election to be a "battle for change".
-As early as September 2022, Mandelson publicly advised Starmer to not "sit back" and assume victory, but instead push for significant change to win a commanding majority.
+In 2023, Mandelson was one of the regular guests of the weekly podcast How to win an election from The Times, presented by Matt Chorley and alongside Polly Mackenzie and Danny Finkelstein.
 He was described as having a "significant influence" on Starmer's office as a "core part" of his political network, and was an adviser to Starmer for several years before Labour's 2024 general election victory.
 In the lead-up to the election in June 2024, Mandelson warned against public overconfidence in a Labour victory, echoing a strategy used by Blair before the 1997 election.
 Appearing on the BBC, he stated, "I don't believe the polls for one moment".
 Mandelson also publicly campaigned for Labour by reassuring voters that the party had changed under Starmer and was a "safe" option for government after years of Conservative rule.
 Speaking before the election, he correctly predicted a public appetite for change that would lead to a Labour victory, similar to the major political shifts seen in 1979 and 1997.